Moving to Chicago

 I flaming love it.
 I do.
 All of it.
 So far it's everything I had hoped it would be.
 The weather has been pleasantly frigid, our new apartment is within walking distance of practically everywhere I want to go, and the view from our new place at sundown is enough to make a man weep.

 Working in my current company's Chicago office has been fantastic too.
 Gone are the infuriating mandates to leave a clean desk at the end of the day, along with the requirement to "reserve" a desk at the start of each day.
 I have my own desk.
 There are many like it, but this one is mine.
 I have co-workers who not only consistently come into the office, but who sit next to me.
-My grandboss, my SVP, and a few other muckity mucks are all here in the office too, and visibility never hurt anyone's career.
+My grandboss, my SVP, and a few other grand pooh-bahs are all here in the office too, and visibility never hurt anyone's career.
 Except maybe Andy Byron's.

 The hardest part of the move, by far, is being apart from my family.
 My wife will join me after graduation, my daughter at the end of summer, but visiting with my parents, my brother and his family, and my other three daughters will require visiting Austin, which we will (probably) never be able to do often enough to suit.
-Time will tell whether that fact pushes this entire decision into the realm of regretful mistakes.